 Swallow Hard: The Lancaster Dinner Service(2007/2017) is a collection of old decorative ceramic plates, tureens and jugs, purchased around Lancaster, and overpainted by Lubaina Himid.
 Himid’s work awakens our consciousness with memories of slave servants, sugary food, mahogany furniture, greedy families, tobacco, and cotton fabrics, and mixes them with British wildflowers, elegant architecture and African patterns.

 Within Oliver Beer’s Resonance Vessels (British Quartet) (2021), a collection of family objects comes alive as the acoustic memories of the inside of each vessel is amplified, emitting a sound inherently determined by the object’s specific volume and geometry.

 Humour and playfulness oozes from Jonathan Baldock’s Maske (2020).
 This series of two-dimensional ceramic faces are bright in colour and the facial appearances are expressed through ripples of clay suggesting folds of skin, with cuts and bulges that reveal characteristic features such as ears, eyes and noses.

 Nancy Herbert’s colourful ceramic and knitted masks are echoes of traditions of rituals and ceremonies inspired by her heritage of Celtic and pagan histories and the lived experience of indigenous art of Canada, and its Inuit communities.

-Ryan Gander’s Spending Time (2021) is a vending machine that dispenses objects at a cost of £10.
+Ryan Gander’s Making Time (2021) is a vending machine that dispenses objects at a cost of £10.
 The machine contains handmade porcelain stones that explore the economies of time, money and attention.

 Entrance to Chapter Gallery is always free.